-Juliet Bellow’s (Fall ’15) book Modernism on Stage: The Ballets Russes and the Parisian Avant-Garde was published by Ashgate Press in 2013, and she served as a Consulting Scholar for the 2013 exhibition Diaghilev and the Ballets Russes, 1909-1929: When Art Danced With Music at the National Gallery of Art in Washington, DC.
+Juliet Bellow’s (CBA ’15) book Modernism on Stage: The Ballets Russes and the Parisian Avant-Garde was published by Ashgate Press in 2013, and she served as a Consulting Scholar for the 2013 exhibition Diaghilev and the Ballets Russes, 1909-1929: When Art Danced With Music at the National Gallery of Art in Washington, DC.
 She is a contributor to several edited volumes, including The Cambridge Companion to Ballet and The Modernist World, and recent exhibition catalogues on Claude Debussy and Sonia Delaunay.
 Her essays and reviews have appeared in the Art Journal, American Art, Dance Research Journal, and The New Republic.

 Rodin’s Dancers: Moving Toward the Limits of Sculpture